HOW TO ROLL A BLUNT

 WHY ROLL BLUNTS?

 When it comes to weed, I’m very versatile.
-I do it all – bongs, joints, glass, fruit pipes – but when it comes down to it, my favorite way to smoke is in blunt form.
+I do it all – bongs, joints, glass – but when it comes down to it, my favorite way to smoke is in to roll a blunt.
 I appreciate the flavor that the right cigar can add to the smoke, as well as the ability to get really high a lot faster.
 Blunts can sometimes turn not-so-good weed into a worthwhile smoke, and you’ll greatly appreciate the reduction of paraphernalia with blunt smoking as compared to pipes and paper.
 (This makes blunt rolling optimal for long car rides.)
 The blunt smoker demographic has been displayed in the media as rappers who roll on black leaf cigars, but after this tutorial you’ll find that you don’t NEED to be a rich thug to enjoy this smoking experience.

 For more how-to tutorials on anything related to weed, feel free to check out https://weedinsider.ca/ They are a Canadian cannabis news site that shares things such as top dispensaries and best marijuana products